Sphere Trace Solver (BETA)

 State

-Phase 1 — Avoid ships
+Phase 1 — Extra Chance available

 Cell Overlays — shown on unrevealed cells